naturalis/nba-docs/content/doc-spec-services/specimen.md

   defining the column names.
 * A *descriptor file* named meta.xml which maps the columns in the core data file to their respective
-  [TWDG term](http://rs.tdwg.org/dwc/terms/).
+  [TDWG term](http://rs.tdwg.org/dwc/terms/).
 Each column in the data is thus mapped to a specific concept termed by the TDWG consortium.
 * A *metadata file* named eml.xml formatted according to the Electronic Metadata Language specification